-During this time, students are exposed to district designed curriculum based on the academic and developmental needs and attributes of gifted individuals.
-The PACE Specialist is the campus gifted specialist for all grade levels and is trained extensively in the nature, needs, and social and emotional development of gifted students.
+During this time, students are exposed to district designed curriculum based on the academic and developmental needs and attributes of the individual.
+The PACE Specialist is the campus gifted specialist for all grade levels and is trained in the nature, needs, and social and emotional development of students requiring gifted services.

-In the general education classroom, PACE students are clustered together in general education classes in groups of 4-10 students and are taught by teachers trained according to state standards for general education teachers of gifted students.
-PACE students and any other student who shows the need for specific advanced learning experiences, has the opportunity to experience differentiated curriculum at advanced levels in math, language arts, and the integrated curriculum (science and social studies).
+In the general education classroom, PACE students are clustered together in groups of 4-10 students and are taught by teachers trained according to state standards for general education teachers of students requiring gifted services.
+PACE students and any other student who shows the need for specific advanced learning experiences, have the opportunity to experience differentiated curriculum at advanced levels in math, language arts, and the integrated curriculum (science and social studies).

 PACE in Secondary (Grades 6-10)

 In grades 6 through 10, PACE becomes a daily academic course in the student's schedule also frequently referred to as Humanities.
 In middle school (6th-8th grade), the Humanities is embedded in the required Social Studies course taught by teachers trained in gifted education.

 Middle school Humanities curriculum